dreaminhex/fintech_devcon/README.md

 docker compose up -d postgres
 ```

+🚀 The PostgeSQL image is configured to execute `infrastructure\init-db.sql`, which will populate the database with test data.

 ### Configure Service

-This service uses a virtual environment and `pip` to install dependencies.
+For this demonstration, our Python service will use a virtual environment (`venv`) and `pip` to install dependencies.

-1. From `/processor` directory:
+1. From the `/processor` directory:
 1. If you haven't done this yet, create a virtual env: `python -m venv venv`
 1. Activate it
     - Windows Powershell: `.venv\Scripts\Activate.ps1`